VRConservation/fbabook/_sources/chapters/monitoring.md

 🎯 Inform decision-making for improved program management and quality; and <br>
 🎯 Provide information to generate revenue (fundraising, marketing, loans, etc.).

-Monitoring and evaluation (M&E) are essential components of any successful project or program because they provide valuable insights into progress and effectiveness, which organizations use to:

-- Ensure accountability and demonstrate results to stakeholders;
-- Inform decision-making for improved program management and quality; and
-- Provide information needed to generate revenue (e.g., fundraising, marketing, and loans.).

 While M&E is undoubtedly necessary, organizations, especially nonprofits and small businesses, often do not adequately implement it because of resource constraints—lack of personnel, time, and budget.
 This document outlines five strategies for implementing M&E with limited resources.

 ## Challenges